aadilmallick/my-notes-docusaurus/docs/software-development/05-Computer-science college.md

 1. Write to database
 2. Write to cache

+#### Read-through (cache-first)

+1. On cache hit, return data
+2. On cache miss, read from DB and write to cache
+3. Read from cache and return cached data

+#### Write behind (stale while revalidate)

+1. Write to cache
+2. Immediately return cached data
+3. Asynchronously write to database

 ### cdn

 A Content Delivery Network (CDN) is a geographically distributed network of proxy servers and their data centers.
 The goal of a CDN is to serve content to users with high availability and high performance.
 Instead of a single origin server hosting all the content, a CDN caches content on multiple servers across the globe.
 When a user requests content, the CDN server closest to the user's location delivers the content.